from 533€

 About the program

 Rabies is a fatal disease which is transmitted by various animals, but in Sri Lanka, it is most prevalent amongst dogs.
 This viral infection is spread via the saliva of a rabid animal; hence it can be passed on through a bite or contact with an open wound.
 Unfortunately, rabies will continue to exist until there are further efforts to eliminate it.
-There are a large number of dog bite cases in Sri Lanka, which is a cause for concern for tourists and locals alike, as well as creating huge bills for Government hospital treating the victims.
-This fear leads to poor treatment of stray dogs and poor awareness of how the local community can help.
+There are a large number of dog bite cases in Sri Lanka, which is a cause for concern for tourists and locals alike.
+In addition, this creates huge bills for Government hospitals treating the victims.

 By offering vaccinations and neutering it helps to manage the population of stray dogs and reduce the risk of diseases, especially rabies.
 Many female strays produce multiple litters each year, many of which are dumped at temples or on the roadside.
 These puppies have a low chance of survival, as they are at high risk of contracting diseases, malnutrition or being involved in road traffic accidents.
+This is where our Sri Lanka dog rescue volunteers step in as the project aims to provide a safe refuge for abandoned dogs.

 The shelter also tries to find new loving homes for the healthy vaccinated dogs with local families, with education about how to properly care for their new pet.
-You can help to produce and provide animal welfare education to the community, to improve the understanding, attitude and treatment between humans and dogs.
+As a volunteer in Sri Lanka, you can help to produce and provide animal welfare education to the community.
+Consequently, this improves the understanding, attitude and treatment between humans and dogs.
 The aim is to introduce this on a community level and bring about long term change.
-Please note these sessions run on an ad hoc basis and if it is something you are interested in then please speak with our local team in-country who will make the appropriate arrangements.

 Typical day